gromano02/MultiTaskDeltaNet-UnsupervisedTest/README.md

 ## Results
 This section includes both the numerical results and visual predictions for each model.
+The overall performance is saved in the "performance_F1_individual.xlsx" file.
 Results are organized by model type, validation/test dataset, and prediction category.

 1. **Folder Structure:**
 Each model folder (no_init, init1, init2 and U-net) contains results for both the validation and test datasets (103, 201, 203,301).
 Inside each dataset subfolder, you will find: